strautomator/core/README.md

 # Strautomator Core

 This is the core module of Strautomator, containing most of its business logic.
-This project doesn't run by itself, but is used by the [Strautomator Web](https://github.com/strautomator/web) and can be linked on other environments as well (Cloud Functions, CLI tools etc...).
+This project doesn't run by itself, but is used by the [Web](https://github.com/strautomator/web) and [Functions](https://github.com/strautomator/functions).

 ## Getting started